 275. COUNCIL APPOINTMENT TO OTHER BODIES.

 When the law provides for the Council to appoint an individual to another body, the Chairman shall nominate an individual and the Council shall act, by resolution, on the nomination.
-A Council appointee shall report to the Council on a periodic basis.
-The Council may instruct, by resolution, its representative as to the position to take on a particular matter.
+Unless the General Counsel advises against doing so to maintain the separation of powers under the District Charter, a Council appointee shall report to the Council on a periodic basis and the Council may instruct, by resolution, its representative as to the position to take on a particular matter.

 276. APPOINTMENT BY COMMITTEES AND MEMBERS.